A concise tutorial review of reverse osmosis and electrodialysis: Fundamentals of ion and water transport across membranes

-Membrane charge density is $X\!=\!-5.1$~M and membrane thickness is $L\s{m}\!=\!120\text{ }\mu$m.
-To fit the model to the data, we derive a hindrance factor of $K_{\text{f},i}\!=\!0.51$.
-Because $K_{\text{f},i} \!\neq\!
-1$, we cannot use Eq.~\eqref{eq_water_flow_fund_4}.
-The values we derive for the transport parameters $k\s{m}\!=\!0.31\text{ }\mu$m/s (corresponding to a diffusion coefficient in the membrane about 50$\times$ less than in free solution), and $k_\text{F-m}\!=\!137$~(mm)\textsuperscript{4}/mol/s (which corresponds to $\sim$20~mL/m\textsuperscript{2}/hr/bar) are in line with earlier reported values in ref.~\cite{Tedesco_2017}.
-Thus, we can conclude that the two-fluid model including chemical and mechanical equilibrium is very well capable of describing fluxes of water and salt in the osmosis experiment.
+When we apply SF theory, with cation and anion fluxes the same (which is because the electrical current through the membrane is zero), and with equal diffusion coefficients of the ions in the membrane, we find that it works excellently, and results in the very good fit to the data shown in Fig.~\ref{fig_osmosis}.
+The salt flux, $J\s{salt}$, follows from solving Eq.~\eqref{eq_fund_NP_ext_twice} while implementing that the flux of cations is equal to that of anions, and then we integrate.
+This leads to Eq.~(5) in ref.~\cite{Biesheuvel_desalination_2023} which we solve assuming $c\s{T,m}$ changes linearly, after which we implement Eq.~\eqref{eq_ED_cTm}.
+For the partition coefficient, we use $\Phi_i\!=\!0.82$~\cite{Galama_2013}.
+The water flux is calculated from Eq.~\eqref{eq_water_flow_fund_1} which after integration results in Eq.~(S17) in ref.~\cite{Biesheuvel_desalination_2023}.
+Membrane charge density is $X\!=\!-5.1$~M. To fit the model to the data, we derive $k\s{m} \! = \!
+2.25$~LMH (for a membrane thickness of $L\s{m}=120$~$\mu$m, this corresponds to a diffusion coefficient in the membrane about 20$\times$ less than in free solution), $K_{\text{f},i}\!=\!0.50$, and for the water permeability we use $A \! = \!
+9.2$~mLMH/bar.
+Values for $k\s{m}$ and $A$ are in line with earlier reported values for ED membranes~\cite{Tedesco_2017}.
+Thus, we can conclude that SF theory, which includes chemical and mechanical equilibrium on solution/membrane interfaces, is very well capable of describing fluxes of water and salt in the osmosis experiment.
 Note again that these fluxes were in opposite directions inside the membrane.
+This analysis can likely be further improved when we include the activity of ions outside the membrane.
+Inside the membrane, they are rather constant, thus in effect included in $\Phi_i$~\cite{Wang_Biesheuvel_arxiv_2024}.